On the Alternating runs polynomial in type B and D Coxeter Groups: Refining Theorem by taking parity into account

 \begin{remark} By Lemma \ref{lem:invd_preserved_under_action}, under the action of the group $\ZZ_2^m$ on $\DD_n^>$, all $\pi$ of any orbit $O$ have the same parity of $\inv_D(\pi)$ (mod 2) and thus, $O$ lies entirely in $\DD_n^{>,+}$ or entirely in $\DD_n^{>,-}$.
 In a similar manner, it is easy to see that $\ZZ_2^m$ acts on each of the sets $R_n^{D,<,\pm}$, $R_n^{B-D,>,\pm}$ and $R_n^{B-D,<,\pm}$. \end{remark}

-\begin{remark} Lemma \ref{lem:invd_preserved_under_action} fails for a straightforward extension of the group action of B{\'o}na to the signed types B and D cases.
-We quickly recap B{\'o}na's group action and illustrate this point for the type B case.
+\begin{remark} Lemma \ref{lem:invd_preserved_under_action} fails for a straightforward extension of the group action of B{\'o}na to the parity based subsets of the type B and the type D cases.
+We illustrate this point for the type B case.
 Similar examples can be given for the type D case as well.
 Given $\pi \in \BB_n$ and an index $i$, consider the sequence $S_i = \pi_i,\pi_{i+1},\ldots,\pi_n$ of elements of $\pi$.
 In the sequence $S_i$, replace the $p$-th smallest element by the $p$-th largest element for all values of $p$.
 Let $c_i: \BB_n \mapsto \BB_n$ be this operation.
 Consider the group action generated by $c_i$ with $i \in \{3,5,\ldots,t\}$ where $t = n-1$ if $n$ is even and $t = n-2$ if n is odd.

 This is a group action on $\BB_n^>$ but all orbits do not contain elements $\pi$ with the same parity of $\inv_B(\pi)$.
 To see this, let $\pi = 1,2,\ol{3},\ol{4} \in \BB_4^>$.
 Then, $c_3(\pi) = 1,2,\ol{4},\ol{3}$.
 Clearly, $\inv_B(\pi) \not\equiv \inv_B(c_3(\pi))$ (mod 2) and so the orbit of $\pi$ lies neither within $B_n^{>,+}$ nor $B_n^{>,-}$. \end{remark}